How will federal funding cuts affect you? Here are possible impacts

 That was the message last Thursday during a town hall meeting hosted by District 59 lawmakers, Sen. Bobby Joe Champion, Rep. Fue Lee and Rep. Esther Agbaje.
 The Northside contingent called the meeting because constituents have been asking when they will see deep cuts to federal spending, particularly in areas such as Medicare, private health insurance, nutrition, and clean energy.

-Minnesota’s Management and Budget Office issued a report (see below) that outlines and offers best guesses, and during the meeting, Champion gave the floor to Senate colleagues who work on related committees.
+Minnesota’s Management and Budget Office issued a report that outlines and offers best guesses, and during the meeting, Champion gave the floor to Senate colleagues who work on related committees.
 Agencies have yet to receive clarification and guidance, especially implementation dates and changes to eligibility and funding.
 Some rules won’t be implemented until fiscal year 2029.

 In a nutshell, Minnesota will receive more than a billion dollars less in federal funding, hundreds of thousands of residents will see changes in health care coverage and food support, and expect energy prices to increase year after year.

-“One of the things you’re going to know is that Minnesota is going to have to backfill the loses,” Champion said.
+“One of the things you’re going to know is that Minnesota is going to have to backfill the losses,” Champion said.
 “We will not have enough money to backfill all the losses.
 There are a lot of moving variables, and we don’t know the depths of the cuts yet.
 But an election can change things, right?”